marysaka/cryloc/README.md

 A platform independent memory allocator in Crystal.

-For now the implementation, is based on a free list but more implementations will come in the future.
+For now, the implementation is based on a free list but more implementations will come in the future.

 ## Demo